Grand Lodge of Pennsylvania: Masonic Villages of Pennsylvania

 The 1400 acres of the Masonic Village at Elizabethtown Campus began as a working farm where the Residents participated in farming chores.
-Today the farming aspects have been reduced to a prize winning stable of Bulls and a wonderful apple, peach, and cherry orchard.
+Today the farming aspects have been reduced to a prize-winning stable of Bulls and an apple, peach, and cherry orchard.
 The Elizabethtown campus offers charitable services ranging from a children's home and child care center, to 445 beds of Nursing Home services and 971 units of Retirement living consisting of apartments and cottages.